-Back in the days Pearl diving season, lasted from June to September, which was officially opened and closed by the rulers of Bahrain at the time, where oysters containing the purest and the whitest of pearls found in deep waters.
-Diving ships, known as ‘Banoosh’ or ‘Boom’ consisted a crew on board including: 60 divers, pullers, a couple of ship boys, a cook, captain’s mate and a captain.
+Back in the days pearl diving season, lasted from June to September, and was officially opened and closed by the rulers of Bahrain at the time, where oysters containing the purest and the whitest of pearls were found in deep waters.
+Diving ships, known as ‘Banoosh’ or ‘Boom’ consisted of a crew on board including 60 divers, pullers, a couple of ship boys, a cook, a captain and captain’s mate.
 Each individual had a task to be monitored and taken care of.

 Bahrain Tourism and Exhibitions Authority was established in 2015 under the Royal Decree number (76) for the year 2015 issued by His Majesty King Hamad bin Isa Al Khalifa, King of Bahrain.
 Whereas the first clause of the Decree number (10) stated that an authority should be established under the supervision of the Council of Ministers